Business Process Modeling Techniques with Examples

 4. Data Flow Diagrams – Yourdon’s Technique

-Data flow diagrams (DFD) show the flow of data or information from one place to another.
+Data flow diagrams (DFD) are one of the classic business process modeling techniques used to show the flow of data or information from one place to another.
 DFDs describe the processes showing how these processes link together through data stores and how the processes relate to the users and the outside world.

 Data Flow Diagram Example